Janie Fricke: 1990–present: Move to independent albums

 In 2004, Fricke recorded a new album project titled The Bluegrass Sessions.
 The disc was a re-recorded collection of her former hit singles that were produced in bluegrass format.
-The Bluegrass Sessions gathered a group of bluegrass pickers and session musicians that were often used in the genre.
+The Bluegrass Sessions gathered a group of bluegrass pickers and session musicians who were often used in the genre.
 The project was released on DM Records in 2004.
-In 2012, it was re-released on New Music Deals and re-titled as The Country Side of Bluegrass.
+In 2012, it was re-released on New Music Deals and retitled as The Country Side of Bluegrass.
 Both bluegrass collections received mixed reviews from writers and journalists.
-AllMusic's Greg Adams gave The Bluegrass Sessions 4.5 out of five stars and praised its overall quality: "[Her biggest hits] adapt so well to the bluegrass treatment that traditionalists may prefer the remakes over the originals, especially since the arrangements hew closely to a traditional bluegrass sound with acoustic instrumentation, fiddles and banjo."
-Meanwhile, NPRs Ken Tucker found her voice to have aged but still had emotional depth.
+AllMusic's Greg Adams gave The Bluegrass Sessions 4-1/2 out of five stars and praised its overall quality: "[Her biggest hits] adapt so well to the bluegrass treatment that traditionalists may prefer the remakes over the originals, especially since the arrangements hew closely to a traditional bluegrass sound with acoustic instrumentation, fiddles, and banjo."
+Meanwhile, NPRs Ken Tucker found her voice to have aged, but still had emotional depth.
 "Janie Fricke uses the urgency she feels to sustain her career to flood her bluegrass with compelling emotion," he concluded.

-In 2008, Fricke returned to her own music label to release a studio album of new country recordings tiled Roses & Lace.
+In 2008, Fricke returned to her own music label to release a studio album of new country recordings titled Roses & Lace.
 In the years that followed, she spent time touring and working on other projects outside of music.
 In 2020, she returned to recording with her first studio album of Christmas music titled A Cowgirl Country Christmas.
 Fricke produced the project, along with second husband Jeff Steele and assistant Sony Morris.
 The disc featured a lead single composed by Fricke titled "The Followers".